spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `mkdir -p secrets/deployments/<deployment-name>`
 - `cd secrets/deployments/<deployment-name>`

-In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *deployment-name-secrets*.
+In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *<deployment-name>-secrets*.
 Click on the drop-down button called "Clone URL" and select "Clone HTTPS".
-The copied URL should look something like https://git-codecommit.us-east-1.amazonaws.com/v1/repos/deployment-name-secrets.
+The copied URL should look something like https://git-codecommit.us-east-1.amazonaws.com/v1/repos/<deployment-name>-secrets.

 Next, clone the repository: